apache/flink/docs/ops/config.md

 - `classloader.resolve-order`: Whether Flink should use a child-first `ClassLoader` when loading user-code classes or a parent-first `ClassLoader`.
 Can be one of `parent-first` or `child-first`. (default: `child-first`)

+- `classloader.always-parent-first-patterns`: A (comma-separated) list of patterns that specifies which classes should always be resolved through the parent `ClassLoader` first.
+By default, this is set to `org.apache.flink`.
+If you want to change this setting you have to make sure to also include `org.apache.flink` in your list of patterns if you want to keep that default behaviour.

 ## Advanced Options

 ### Compute